Santosh31012001/PollApp/README.md

 - Frontend runs on port 3000
 - Backend runs on port 5000
+- The frontend is configured to proxy API requests to the backend

 ## Usage

 1. Open http://localhost:3000 in your browser